CompLab-StonyBrook/mgproc/README.md

 Tips & Tricks
 -------------

+- The *usercode* folder can be used to design your own standard test suites.
+  If you find yourself always running the same sequence of `metrics_from_file` and `comparison_from_file` commands right after starting *mgproc*, just put them in a separate Python file in *usercode*.

+  Give it a filename like `zzz_startup` to ensure that the file is loaded **after** any other files in *usercode* that are needed for any custom metrics you use.

 - If you have a forest file that uses our custom LaTeX macros `\Lab`, `\BLab`, or `\IBLab` for node labels, you can use a regular expression to remove them automatically.
   On Linux, the command is: